sst/guide/_examples/how-to-use-planetscale-in-your-serverless-app.md

 }
 ```

-We make a `POST` call to our planetscale table and get the value of a row where the `counter` column has the value `hits`.
+We make a `POST` call to our planetScale table and get the value of a row where the `counter` column has the value `hits`.
 Since, we haven't written to this column yet, we are going to just return `0`.

 And let's test what we have so far.